tintin10q/csai_ml_final_summary/ML_final_summary.md

 A good measure is the **total explained variance** by the new data.
 The more components you keep the more variance is explained by the data.
 However, each component you add will give diminishing returns on how much extra variance you explain.
 Try to choose a k that explains an amount of the variance that you are happy with.
 My advice is at least 90 to 95 percent of total variance explained.

-## Non negative Matrix factorization (NMF)
+## Non-negative Matrix factorization (NMF)
 The idea of this is to take the data and find the **latent space**.
 Latent means hidden.
-This will give you smaller data. **The latent features have to be non negative**.
+This will give you smaller data. **The latent features have to be non-negative**.
 You find the space with Matrix factorization.

 ### Matrix factorization is: